FAQs

 Who teaches Music and the Brain?

 How does Music and the Brain support teachers?
+What support is offered to partner teachers beyond the curriculum materials?

 How often do students receive Music and the Brain lessons?